tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 Send POST requests to custom endpoint with the same data loaded into Google BigQuery.

-### Change user cookie name

-Change the user cookie name.
-Default name: nameless_analytics_user.

-### Change session cookie name
+### Change user and session cookie prefix

-Change the session cookie name.
-Default name: nameless_analytics_session.
+Change the user and session cookie prefix.
+Default prefix: na_u and na_s.
+See [Cookie section](https://github.com/tommasomoretti/nameless-analytics/#cookie-values) for more information.

 ### Change default session duration